-User roles and Crypto-Officer roles in a non-PIV application can generate, load and use cryptographic symmetric and asymmetric keys with their respective NIST approved algorithms.
+User roles and Crypto-Officer roles can generate, load, and use cryptographic symmetric and asymmetric keys with their respective NIST approved algorithms.
 Key sizes are listed in section 9.4.

-9.4.
+9.3.
 PRNG seed and seed Key

 These values are used in the FIPS 186-2 implementation of the PRNG.
 The PRNG state is stored in EEPROM and destroyed when card is recycled.